matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

 ### `MSTORE`, `MLOAD`

-Unlike EVM, where the memory growth is in words, on EraVM the memory growth is counted in bytes.
-For example, if you write `mstore(100, 0)` the `msize` on EraVM will be `132`, but on the EVM is will be `160`.
-Note, that also unlike EVM which has quadratic growth for memory payments, on EraVM the fees are charged linearly at a rate of `1` erg per byte.
+Unlike EVM, where the memory growth is in words, on zkEVM the memory growth is counted in bytes.
+For example, if you write `mstore(100, 0)` the `msize` on zkEVM will be `132`, but on the EVM is will be `160`.
+Note, that also unlike EVM which has quadratic growth for memory payments, on zkEVM the fees are charged linearly at a rate of `1` erg per byte.

 The other thing is that our compiler can sometimes optimize unused memory reads/writes.
-This can lead to different `msize` compared to Ethereum since fewer bytes have been allocated, leading to cases where EVM panics, but EraVM won’t due to the difference in memory growth.
+This can lead to different `msize` compared to Ethereum since fewer bytes have been allocated, leading to cases where EVM panics, but zkEVM will not due to the difference in memory growth.

 ### `CALLDATALOAD`, `CALLDATACOPY`

 If the `offset` for `calldataload(offset)` is greater than `2^32-33` then execution will panic.

-Internally on EraVM, `calldatacopy(to, offset, len)` there is just a loop with the `calldataload` and `mstore` on each iteration.
+Internally on zkEVM, `calldatacopy(to, offset, len)` there is just a loop with the `calldataload` and `mstore` on each iteration.
 That means that the code will panic if `2^32-32 + offset % 32 < offset + len`.

 ### `RETURN`